-5. Waterfront Development The Municipality intends to develop the Waterfront Area that will deliver the following: A place for maritime industries, education and businesses, local and international port activities; A Public Waterfront: A place for local people and visitors; A connected Waterfront: A place where people are highly connected locally and within the region, a place that is highly accessible and safe for pedestrians, cyclists, and passengers.
-The detail designs tender process is underway.
-6. Richards Bay SMME Park SMME Park will cater for hairdressers, mechanics; car wash and SMME offices and has been constructed and being utilized by 20 mechanics.
-7. Nseleni Neighbourhood Shopping Centre The shopping centre is operational.
-8. Empangeni CBD Revitalisation Plan The Empangeni CBD Revitalisation Plan outlines the current status of the town.
-The project phases was finalised in July 2013.
-The plan outlined 25 key projects/interventions to be implemented by the municipality and external stakeholders.
-The Empangeni revitalisation plan is to be implemented in a quadrant approach and the Lot 63 refurbishment was considered a catalyst for the implementation of the plan and has been completed.
-The upgrading of Empangeni A Rank is the next stage.
-9.Desalination Plant Plant completed.
+4. The Ridge The proposed Ridge development is to accommodate a Hotel, High Density Residential units and ancillary land uses.
+The design reflects a "sense of place", "human scale" and possesses a distinct theme that will take cognisance of the location of the area.
+Tender for the Ridge development has been awarded and project is at an advanced stage of detail planning.
+8 DECENT WORK AND ECONOMIC GROWTH 11 SUSTAINABLE CITIES AND COMMUNITIES 5.
+Waterfront Development The Municipality intends to develop the Waterfront Area as a place for maritime industries, education and businesses, local and international port activities.
+A Public Waterfront: A place for local people and visitors.
+A connected Waterfront: A place where people are highly connected locally and within the region, a place that is highly accessible and safe for pedestrians, cyclists, and passengers.
+Council has finalised a Master Plan for the area and will be initiating detailed planning and preliminary engineering designs shortly.
+3 GOOD HEALTH RECONOMIC GROWTH 15 ON LAND 6.
+Richards Bay SMME Park The SMME Park is planned to cater for hairdressers, mechanics; car wash and SMME offices.
+It has been constructed and is currently being utilized by 20 mechanics.
+8 DECENT WORK AND ECONOMIC GROWTH 7.
+Empangeni CBD Revitalisation Plan The Empangeni CBD Revitalisation Plan has been completed as well as aesthetic guidelines for the area.
+The Revitilization of Empangeni has been targeted as a demonstration project for the City as part of the IUDF Implementation.
+7 AFFORDABLE AND CLEAN ENERGY 8 DECENT WORK AND ECONOMIC GROWTH

+PROJECT NAME STATUS 13 CLIMATE ACTION 8.Desalination Plant Plant completed.
 Operational capacity of 10MI/day.
-10. Feasibility Study into wastewater and associated by-products re-use Appointed a Transaction Advisor, to conduct a Feasibility Study for wastewater and associated by-products re-use for the City of uMhlathuze.
-Process underway.
-11. Green Hill Greenhill is situated on a Portion of the Remainder of Erf 5333, Greenhill, and is 22 758 m2 in extent.
+G CLEAN WATER AND SANITATION 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 13 CLIMATE ACTION 9.
+Feasibility Study into wastewater and associated by-products reuse Council has appointed a Transaction Advisor to conduct a Feasibility Study for wastewater and associated by-products re-use for the City of uMhlathuze.
+The process is in the Procurement Phase.
+13 CLIMATE ACTION 6 CLEAN WATER AND SANITATION 12 RESPONSIBLE CONSUMPTION AND PRODUCTION 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 10.
+Green Hill Greenhill is situated on a Portion of the Remainder of Erf 5333.
 An EOI for the development of a mixed use development with a health care centre as an anchor awarded.
-12. 132 kV Replacement of two oil filled cables between CAPELLA and HYDRA substations feeding RBCT in progress.
-13. CITP Service Provider appointed to prepare Comprehensive Integrated Transport Plan (CITP) for whole municipal area.
+8 DECENT WORK AND ECONOMIC GROWTH 11.
+132 kV Replacement of two oil filled cables between CAPELLA and HYDRA substations feeding RBCT in progress.
+8 DECENT WORK AND ECONOMIC GROWTH 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 12.
+CITP Service Provider appointed to prepare Comprehensive Integrated Transport Plan (CITP) for whole municipal area.
+Draft report available.

-Mega Housing Housing project of 10 000 units of an IRDP (Integrated Residential Development Programme) type.
-Installation of services has commenced. -------------- ---
+PROJECT NAME STATUS 8 DECENT WORK AND ECONOMIC GROWTH 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 11 SUSTAINABLE CITIES AND COMMUNITIES 13.
+Empangeni Mega Housing Housing project of 10 000 units of an IRDP (Integrated Residential Development Programme) type.
+Installation of services has commenced.
+11 SUSTAINABLE CITIES AND COMMUNITIES 14.
+Central Industrial Area (CIA) Roads The project entails the construction of a link road between Richards Bay CBD and the Alton Industrial Area.
+The road construction includes the provision of stormwater infrastructure, street lighting, water and sewage reticulation as well as street lighting.
+The project will provide in much needed economic infrastructure and is being designed to be climate resilient "green" project.
+8 DECENT WORK AND POUSTRY, INNOVATION AND INFRASTRUCTURE 1 NO POVERTY

-Map 42: Strategic and Catalytic Projects
+Map 59: Strategic and Catalytic Projects

-12.9 CAPITAL EXPENDITURE FRAMEWORK
+CAPITAL EXPENDITURE FRAMEWORK